bill-codes/anaconda-nb-extensions/README.md

 To manually build the package, you should run:

-`conda build -c wakari conda.recipe`
+`conda build conda.recipe`

+To install it:

+conda install -c wakari --use-local anaconda-notebook

-Note: thw `wakari` channel is needed here to build with the jsonpointer dependency which is the run dependency for the anaconda-notebook.
+Note: the `wakari` channel is needed here to install the jsonpointer and pandoc which are run dependencies for the anaconda-notebook.